Artin-Schreier quandles of involutions in absolute Galois groups: Involutions and quandles

-\begin{remark} By definition, racks bring their own automorphisms, namely the left-multiplications, one for each element~$x$, but there is also a {\it natural} automorphism, namely~$x\mapsto x\rhd x$, which is compatible with all quandle morphisms and which generates all natural automorphisms~\cite[Thm.~5.4]{Szymik:1}, and which not necessarily has the form of a left-multiplication. \end{remark}
+\begin{remark} By definition, racks bring their own automorphisms, namely the left-multiplications, one for each element~$x$.
+Still, there is also a~\textit{natural} automorphism, namely~$x\mapsto x\rhd x$, which is compatible with all rack morphisms and which generates all natural automorphisms~\cite[Thm.~5.4]{Szymik:1}, and which does not necessarily have the form of a left-multiplication. \end{remark}

-\begin{definition} If all natural automorphisms of a rack are the identity, then the rack is called a {\it quandle}.
+\begin{definition} If all natural automorphisms of a rack are the identity, then the rack is called a~\textit{quandle}.
 In symbols, this property means